apache/geode/dev-tools/release/README.md

 Overview of scripts:

-create_support_branches.sh: cuts support/x.y from develop for all projects and walks you through creating pipelines and setting version numbers set_copyright.sh updates the copyright year set_versions.sh: updates files that need to contain the version number planned for the next release from this support branch
+license_review.sh: compares versions with a previous release and/or checks that all bundled dependencies are noted in appropriate LICENSE file create_support_branches.sh: cuts support/x.y from develop for all projects and walks you through creating pipelines and setting version numbers set_copyright.sh updates the copyright year set_versions.sh: updates files that need to contain the version number planned for the next release from this support branch